Current Academic Year 2014 - 2015

 1. Examine essential features involved in aesthetic experience and ways of defining and analysing different forms of art|

-2. Evaluate key concepts and issues connected to theories of beauty and art that have historical origins in Plato and Aristotle's theories and which remain living options in philosophical aesthetics today
+2. Analyse key concepts and issues connected to theories of beauty and art that have historical origins in Plato and Aristotle's theories and which remain living options in philosophical aesthetics today

-3. Explain the historical evolution of various forms of art and account for the emergence of non-objective and 'abstract' forms of art characteristics of 'the end of art' in the twentieth century
+3. Examine the historical evolution of various forms of art and account for the emergence of non-objective and 'abstract' forms of art characteristics of 'the end of art' in the twentieth century

-4. Evaluate central theories of ethics that have historical roots and remain significant living options in moral philosophy today
+4. Assess central theories of ethics that have historical roots and remain significant living options in moral philosophy today

 5. Discriminate between normative disciplines from other disciplines through investigating essential characteristics of ethical and aesthetic reasoning